 To cover most of the ground, I have covered two major scenarios in WordPress development:

-- When you have a live WordPress site on a live server and want to push the files directly to the GitHub repository (this helps developers collaborate effortlessly).
-I’m going to create a development environment and deploy changes to the live site.
+1. When you have a live WordPress site on a live hosting server and want to push the files directly to the GitHub repository (this helps developers collaborate effortlessly), I will create a development environment and deploy changes to the live site.

-- When you have a local environment and want to push WordPress files to GitHub repository.
+2. When you have a local environment and want to push WordPress files to the GitHub repository.

-I’m going to assume that you have a WordPress site on your live server.
-In my case, my WordPress site is hosted on a Cloudways managed server.
+I assume that you have a WordPress site on your live server.
+In my case, my WordPress site is hosted on Cloudways.

 Step 2: Push Live WordPress site files to the GitHub Repository

-After creating a new repository, you need to push all your WordPress files and folders from the live server to the brand new GitHub repository.
+After creating a new repository, you must push all your WordPress files and folders from the live server to the new GitHub repository.

-As I mentioned earlier, I’m going to use the Cloudways Platform to demonstrate the live environment.
+As I mentioned earlier, I will use the Cloudways Platform to demonstrate the live environment.

 I am going to launch the server SSH Terminal.
-If you’re a Cloudways customer, you may be familiar with the SSH terminal that is a command-line interface (CLI) through which you can handle your application files.
+If you’re a Cloudways customer, you may be familiar with the SSH terminal, a command-line interface (CLI) through which you can handle your application files.

 Next, run the following commands.